-There shall be a TAG Cehairman, and other officers if required, either-appointed by the U.S. TAG Administrator from the individual members of the U.S. TAG, subject to approval by a majority vote of the U.S. TAG, or nominated and elected by the members of the U.S. TAG.
-Each will serve until a
+There shall be a TAG Chair, and other officers if required, appointed by the U.S. TAG Administrator from the individual members of the U.S. TAG, subject to approval by a majority vote of the U.S. TAG.
+Each will serve until a successor is selected and ready to serve.
+The secretary shall be appointed by the U.S. TAG Administrator.

-13 "Affiliation" refers to the entity that the U.S. TAG member represents (which may or may not be that person's employer).
-If the TAG member is serving in an individual capacity, then the name of the individual, that person's employer (if employed), sponsor (if other than employer) and interest category should be available.
-Contact information is not required.
-The affiliation of a TAG member refers to the entity that the TAG member represents, which may or may not be that person's employer.
+13 The affiliation of a TAG member refers to the entity that the TAG member represents, which may or may not be that person's employer.
 If the TAG member is serving in an individual capacity, then the name of the individual, their sponsors (if any) and interest category shall be made available upon request.
 Contact information is not required.
 A sponsor is defined as an organization that provides funds specifically to support the individual's participation in the standards activities of the TAG.